Sim0nD3p/PySM/README.md

 ## where I am:
 # TODO bugs in containerInspector
-  - placement_cb not updating
-  - placement not good
   - shelfContent not updating on delete
+  - display different color for each storage object
-  - dimensions not updating on change
+  - display part code on container
-  -

   - add way to store and restore placement in xml_store file